 Abby Warren is a member of the firm's Labor, Employment, Benefits + Immigration Group, where she represents employers in labor and employment matters.
 She focuses her practice on counseling private sector employers, including multinational corporations, health care organizations, educational institutions, and manufacturers, in all areas of employment law.
-She also defends employers in federal and state court and before administrative agencies.
-In addition to counseling and litigation, Ms. Warren provides workplace training for clients and conducts workplace investigations.
+Abby also defends employers in federal and state court and before administrative agencies.
+In addition to counseling and litigation, she provides workplace training for clients and conducts workplace investigations.

 Employment Counseling, Compliance, and Training

 Abby counsels employers and human resource professionals in all areas of employment law, including discharge and discrimination issues, workplace investigations, affirmative action compliance, employee discipline, wage and hour issues, disability and reasonable accommodation, family and medical leave, unemployment, employment and independent contractor agreements, severance and separation agreements, individual terminations and reductions in force, and workplace health and safety issues.
 She also negotiates and drafts employment and separation agreements on behalf of clients, in addition to reviewing and revising employee handbooks and personnel policies.
 She also conducts training sessions on a myriad of employment issues, including topics such as sexual harassment, workplace civility, and avoiding discrimination claims.